Large Language Models Are Cross-Lingual Knowledge-Free Reasoners: Conclusion and Discussion

 In this study, we analyze the reasons behind the differing cross-lingual transfer abilities of LLMs on various reasoning tasks.
 We divide reasoning tasks into two components: knowledge retrieval and knowledge-free reasoning.
-We adapt several existing reasoning datasets and construct a knowledge-free reasoning dataset for analysis.

-Experiments on these datasets demonstrated that the requirement of knowledge retrieval significantly lowers the cross-lingual transfer performance of reasoning tasks, while the knowledge-free reasoning ability can nearly fully transferred between languages.
+Our experiments demonstrated that the demand for knowledge retrieval significantly hinders the cross-lingual transfer performance, while the knowledge-free reasoning ability can be nearly fully transferred between languages.
+This discrepancy arises because knowledge-free reasoning relies on shared neural mechanisms across languages, while knowledge storage tends to be more language-specific.

-In addition, we analyze the difference of computational processes between knowledge-related and knowledge-free reasoning tasks to explain the gap in cross-lingual transfer.
-The results show that the overall cross-lingual computational similarity of knowledge-free reasoning is significantly higher than that of knowledge-related reasoning, particularly in the middle-high layers of the model.
-This suggests that knowledge-free reasoning benefits from a shared neural mechanism across languages, whereas knowledge storage is more language-specific.
+Based on these findings, for knowledge, we recommend prioritizing the inclusion of multilingual data in training corpora in the future.
+For reasoning, emphasis should be placed on the quality of reasoning data rather than the number of languages.
+Furthermore, for future multilingual analysis, we recommend investigating knowledge retrieval and knowledge-free reasoning components individually to gain more targeted and detailed insights.